kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 and verify the correct response according to the [federation] server documentation.
 The reviewer may ask a second person to sign up with their account to cross-verify.

-The reviewer should remove/alter their account-id and verify that the reponse changes.
+The reviewer should remove/alter their account-id and verify that the response changes.

 The reviewer should delete their account and verify that login does not work anymore.